polybdenum/polybdenum.github.io/_posts/2020-08-29-subtype-inference-by-example-part-9-nonexhaustive-matching-record-extensions-and-row-polymorphism.md

 This sounds a lot like inheritance, which in Javascript is done with _prototypes_, hence the name.
 As far as user-visible language features go, the actual effect of this is that we can take a record and extend it to create a new record with extra fields, which also has all the fields of the old record, or equivalently, delegates missing field lookups to the old record.
 Therefore, we call this _record extension_.

-Ocaml sadly doesn't support record extension, so we'll have to make up some syntax for it ourselves, or more accurately, borrow Elm's record extension syntax instead.
+OCaml sadly doesn't support record extension, so we'll have to make up some syntax for it ourselves, or more accurately, borrow Elm's record extension syntax instead.
 In Elm, [prior to version 0.16](https://elm-lang.org/news/compilers-as-assistants#simplified-records), you could begin a record with `{ foo |` to include all the fields of `foo` in the new record.

 ```ocaml
 let foo = {a=1; b=""; c=false};